Blooperly/orpheus-manager/README.md

 # Orpheus Manager
 **Making the most horrible things on Earth and beyond a bit easier.**

+WARNING:
+The character editor is still in early development.
+If you save a character sheet, it will PROBABLY be broken in the next update.
+Backwards compatability for save files will begin on 1.0 release.

 ### Feature Checklist:
 1. Character Creation / Management
     - Editable character sheet